 The City's wastewater goes from the individual homes and businesses to the Broward County North Regional Wastewater Treatment Plant for processing.

 Do we still have septic tanks in the City?Only a few locations within the City still have septic tanks.

 What is a Wastewater lift station?A wastewater lift station takes the wastewater (sewage) that is collected by gravity pipes from homes and businesses and then pumps the waste to the wastewater treatment plant.

-How many lift stations does the city have and how many are private?80 lift stations are maintained by City of Pompano, of that 2 are owned by Lauderdale by the Sea.
-There are approximately 85 Private lift stations.
-About half of them are located on A1A, South Ocean Blvd and the other half located West of the Intracoastal Waterway.
+How many lift stations does the City have and how many are private?80 lift stations are maintained by City of Pompano, with two owned by Lauderdale-by-the-Sea.
+There are approximately 85 private lift stations.
+About half are located on A1A and South Ocean Blvd, with the others located west of the Intracoastal Waterway.

 - The wastewater in the force main is pumped to the North Broward County Regional Plant for treatment on Copan's Road.

 - We have 17.0 MGD reserved capacity at the Regional Plant.